Saayan-Chowdhury-2004/indiaaqi/README.md

 # Final Words

-The whole point was to turn boring pollutant numbers into something people can **see** and understand — in a single click.
+The whole point was to turn boring pollutant numbers into something people can see and understand — in a single click.
-You’re free to fork it, run it, modify it — or just use the visuals for your report.